homoscribens/Paper-Introduction-JAIST2022/README.md

 If you have any comments or advices, do not hesitate to let us know!

 - **Close your the issue after you completed summrization!** \
-While you reading or summerizing a paper, keep open the issue.
+While you reading or summerizing a paper, keep opened the issue.
 After you are done with it, close the issue. \
 **For viewer**: Check the closed issues!
 Opened issues are still a work in progress.

 - **Do not forget to tag your issue!** \